wwarthen/RomWBW/Source/Images/ReadMe.txt

 easily create a multi-slice disk image by merely concatenating multiple images together (the 1024 directory entry format requires a prefix file, see below).
-For example, if you wanted to create a 2 slice disk image that has ZSDOS in the first slice and Wordstar in the second slice, you could use the following command from a Windows command prompt:
+For example, if you wanted to create a 2 slice disk image that has ZSDOS in the first slice and WordStar in the second slice, you could use the following command from a Windows command prompt: